jgehrcke/gipc/docs/index.rst

     :maxdepth: 2

 ========================================
-gipc: multiprocessing and IPC for gevent
+gipc: child processes and IPC for gevent
 ========================================

 **Table of contents:**